Elinor Florence, Author

 Canada: A Perilous Place for a Pilot

-Aircraft crashes in wartime involving new recruits training under the British Commonwealth Air Training Plan were almost commonplace in Canada.
 Here’s one example.
-On September 8th, 1944, an RCAF aircraft was flying near the air training base at North Battleford, Saskatchewan when it went into a spin.
+On September 8th, 1944, a Royal Canadian Air Force aircraft was flying near the air training base at North Battleford, Saskatchewan when it went into a spin.
 Killed was Flight-Sergeant William Hashim, 24.
 His passenger was almost certainly the only woman in the RCAF to die in an air crash while on duty: Leading Aircraftwoman and photographer Muriel Almyra North, 21.

-What happened to these poor young people?
-Did the aircraft malfunction?
-Was it pilot error?
-That seems unlikely.
 Hashim was a pilot instructor, a bright young guy who graduated from McGill University in 1940 as a chartered accountant.
 I found this clipping on McGill University’s memorial website.

 A blurry photograph from the North Battleford newspaper shows Muriel’s sombre funeral procession.
 And there is another memento of her in the local St. Paul’s Anglican Church: a wooden prayer stand dedicated to Muriel’s memory by her comrades in the RCAF Women’s Division.